-- and recover from cybersecurity incidents, so as to limit the likelihood or impact of a cybersecurity incident, which could damage the insurer's operations, its reputation, and the data privacy of its policyholders and third parties. - c.
-The insurer's framework should clearly define its cybersecurity objectives and horizon as well as the requirements for people, processes, and technology necessary for managing cyber risks and timely communication in order to enable an insurer to collaborate with relevant stakeholders to effectively respond to and recover from cybersecurity incidents. - d.
-To maximize its effectiveness, the framework must be supported by clearly defined roles and responsibilities of the insurer's Board and its management, and it is incumbent upon the Board and management to create a culture which recognizes that staff at all levels have important responsibilities in ensuring the insurer's cybersecurity. - e.
-The insurer should try to align its cybersecurity framework with its enterprise operational risk management framework.
+- d.
+To maximize its effectiveness, the framework should clearly define the roles and responsibilities of the insurer's Board and Senior management42, and it is incumbent upon the Board and management to create a culture which recognizes that staff at all levels have important responsibilities in ensuring the insurer's cybersecurity.
+(C/I 2.1) - e.
+The insurer should align its cybersecurity framework with its enterprise operational risk management framework.
 Such consistency is important, and recognizes that an insurer's cybersecurity framework is likely to overlap with the policies, procedures, and controls that it has established to manage other areas of risks.
-For example, cyber risk should also be a consideration in an insurer's physical security framework (e.g., to limit access to critical ICT infrastructure) and its human resource policies (e.g., to manage "insider" threats). - f.
+For example, cyber risk should also be a consideration in an insurer's physical security framework (e.g., to limit access to critical ICT infrastructure) and its human resource policies (e.g., to manage "insider" threats).
+(C/I 2.2.3) - f.
 Cybersecurity framework documentation should clearly articulate how the insurer plans to effectively identify the cyber risks that it faces, determine its cybersecurity objectives and risk tolerance, and mitigate and manage its cyber risks. - g.
-An insurer's cybersecurity framework should consider how the insurer would regularly review and actively mitigate the cyber risks that it bears from and poses to its stakeholders such as policyholders, other insurers, third party service providers (including the services and products provided by those third party service providers), and other third parties (the insurer's cybersecurity ecosystem). - h.
+An insurer's cybersecurity framework should consider how the insurer would regularly review and actively mitigate the cyber risks that it bears from and poses to its stakeholders such as policyholders, other insurers, third party service providers (including the services and products provided by those third party service providers), and other third parties (the insurer's cybersecurity ecosystem).
+(C/I 2.2.4) - h.
 Maintaining an effective approach to cyber risk management is particularly challenging.
 Because cyber risks may rapidly evolve, an insurer's cybersecurity strategy and framework should be reviewed and updated with sufficient frequency to ensure that they remain effective.

-- 49. France.
-In France, the l'Autorité de contrôle prudentiel et de résolution (ACPR) is highly involved in the supervision of cyber resilience.
+49. France.
+In France, the Autorité de contrôle prudentiel et de résolution (ACPR) is highly involved in the supervision of cyber resilience.
 The insurer's cybersecurity framework should include the IT governance goals as well as the risk management framework to be complete.
-On 30 March 2018, the ACPR published a Discussion paper on IT risk38 to create a common ground for controlling IT risk management in the banking and insurance sectors.
+On 30 March 2018, the ACPR published a Discussion Paper on IT risk43 to create a common ground for controlling IT risk management in the banking and insurance sectors.
 ACPR uses COBIT 5, NIST, and ISO 2700x frameworks.
-Based on them, ACPR developed its own methodology to perform controls. - 50.
-Germany.
-Pursuant to Section 23 of the German Insurance Supervision Act (Versicherungsaufsichtsgesetz VAG), insurers and pension funds shall, as a basic requirement, have in place a proper business organisation, which includes proper management of its IT infrastructure.
+Based on them, ACPR developed its own methodology to perform controls.

+50. Germany.
+Pursuant to Section 23 of the German Insurance Supervision Act (Versicherungsaufsichtsgesetz - VAG), insurers and pension funds shall, as a basic requirement, have in place a proper business organisation, which includes proper management of its IT infrastructure.
 As per Section 32 VAG, these governance requirements also apply to outsourced functions and activities.
 According to Article 258 (1) lit. (j) of the Delegated Regulation (EU) 2015/35 (Delegierte Verordnung (EU) 2015/35 - DVO) insurance undertakings shall safeguard the security, integrity and confidentiality of information, taking into account the nature of the information in question.
 In addition, there are further legal requirements for insurance undertakings concerning data quality regarding technical provisions, internal models and undertaking specific parameters which also include requirements regarding data processing (see, e.g., Article 231 of the DVO).